src-d/guide/talent/hiring_process.md

 ### Exceptions

 - There are exceptions to the above steps for internship roles.
 The first step in this case is the Coding Challenges and then a technical Skype interview.
 Also, we do not do on-site interviews for interns unless one could join us as a full-time engineer.
-- If a developer has applied to multiple roles, it will be determined either in the first interview or in the on-site interview after discussion with the leads, in which team fits better.
+- If a developer has applied to multiple roles, it will be determined either in the first interview or in the on-site interview after discussion with the leads of the applied roles, in which team fits better.

 ### Feedback